-When you think Instagram you might think that it’s just an app that you can use to share pictures and videos with your friends but it’s a powerful platform that offers a huge opportunity to help you grow your business.
+When you think Instagram you might think that it’s just an app that you can use to share pictures and videos with your friends.
+But it’s a powerful platform based on a complex algorithm that offers a huge opportunity such as Instagram hashtag to help you grow your business.
 If your business already has an Instagram account but it’s not driving sales it’s time to revisit that strategy.

 In this article, I’m going to show you how to utilize a secret weapon carefully created Instagram hashtags.

 An Instagram hashtag is a singular word or phrase with a pound sign in front of it.
 If you’re a frequent social media user you’ve likely already seen them in action.
 However, if you aren’t, they usually look something like this #.

 What’s the point in using an Instagram hashtag?

 If you post a picture or video on Instagram without a hashtag, you’re only talking to your existing audience.
 You probably want your posts to reach the largest audience possible.
 That’s why you need to add relevant Instagram hashtags to every single Instagram post.